RecordEvolution/Reflasher/README.md

 ## EtcherSDK

-EgGen uses the etcher-sdk to flash and mount drives.
+FlockFlasher uses the etcher-sdk to flash and mount drives.

 The `etcher-sdk` requires root permissions to access drives and flash drives.

-In the current build for MacOS and Linux, we must spawn a subprocess within the EgGen that gets elevated.
+In the current build for MacOS and Linux, we must spawn a subprocess within the FlockFlasher that gets elevated.

 The easiest way to do that is to spawn a root process using sudo.
 This process will be a node process that runs the `etcher-sdk` code.